 It’s not always easy to know if your dog has had a stroke because the symptoms are similar to those of other medical conditions.
-If you notice that your dog’s head is tilted, their eyes are moving strangely from side to side or feel that your dog is having trouble walking it is definitely concerning and you should see a veterinarian right away.
+If you notice that your dog’s head is tilted, their eyes are moving strangely from side to side, or feel that your dog is having trouble walking it is definitely concerning and you should see a veterinarian right away.

 A stroke occurs when there is a lack of blood flow to certain parts of the brain.
-When it comes to dogs, a stroke can be caused by blood clots, tumour cells, bleeding in the brain as well as from bacteria and parasites.
+When it comes to dogs, a stroke can be caused by blood clots, tumor cells, bleeding in the brain as well as from bacteria and parasites.
 The trouble is that the symptoms are usually subtle and vary based on where in the brain the stroke has occurred, meaning it’s not always obvious that something is wrong and you may not be able to tell right away.
 This is why it is very important to have your dog tested by a veterinarian who can confirm the condition by completing the right tests that will provide accurate results.
 It’s easy to overlook symptoms or mistake them for other conditions, which is why the slightest sign of concern should lead you straight to your veterinarian.

-Normally, dogs who experience a stroke will show a variety of strange behaviours, including a sudden lack of coordination.
-Falling to one side, strange movement of their eyes and tilting of the head are all things to look out for and the suddenness of any of these symptoms should be a red flag that something is wrong and that your dog needs to see a veterinarian right away.
+Normally, dogs who experience a stroke will show a variety of strange behaviors, including a sudden lack of coordination.
+Falling to one side, strange movement of their eyes, and tilting of the head are all things to look out for and the suddenness of any of these symptoms should be a red flag that something is wrong and that your dog needs to see a veterinarian right away.

 Older dogs are more prone to strokes and other medical conditions are normally part of the equation.
-For example, if your dog has heart disease, issues with their kidneys or cancer, they have a higher risk of having a stroke.
+For example, if your dog has heart disease, issues with their kidneys, or cancer, they have a higher risk of having a stroke.
 Strokes can happen to any dog and is not a condition related to a specific breed.
 While no breed is more likely to experience strokes, some have a higher rate of other medical conditions that can lead to strokes.

 If you suspect that your dog has had a stroke, you must take them to your family veterinarian immediately so that they can accurately diagnose your dog by performing a series of tests.
 These professionally administered tests are the only way to confirm whether or not your dog has had a stroke and if so, the proper treatment will be applied right away whether it’s medication or physical therapy.

 Eglinton Hwy 10 Vet in Mississauga understands that dogs are not just pets, but members of your family.
-This veterinary clinic will do everything in their power to treat your dog and help with their recovery, so if you want an animal hospital that cares, visit them today and your dog will be in good hands!
+This veterinary clinic will do everything in its power to treat your dog and help with their recovery, so if you want an animal hospital that cares, visit them today and your dog will be in good hands!